Why Do People in Product Quit their Jobs?

-This article features a study conducted by Ginny Nelson, Director of Client Management at Gibson Consultants
+Why do product management professionals quit their jobs?
+This article explores the topic and features a study conducted by Ginny Nelson, former Director of Client Management at Gibson Consultants.

 Throughout the pandemic, the candidate market was unlike anything our firm had seen in over 20 years of recruiting.
 “The great resignation” meant that our recruiters had to reach out to twice the number of candidates twice as many times to submit the same number of qualified candidates to our clients.
-As a result, getting to the bottom of what our candidates care about the most in a job became a huge topic of conversation with our clients.
+As a result, getting to the bottom of what our candidates care about the most in a job became a huge topic of conversation.

 To take it a step further, many companies became desperate to retain existing talent.
 If you can get to the bottom of why your employees are leaving and take steps to mitigate that, you can save your company a lot of time and money.
-Backfilling a role isn’t cheap, so let’s talk about mitigating turnover and jumping into the results.
+Backfilling a role isn’t cheap, so let’s talk about mitigating turnover for product professionals.

 As an executive recruiter focused exclusively on product management, I was interested to see how this data would compare to the thousands of individuals I’ve spoken to in product about their careers.
 I also wanted to assess how the responses differed based on someone’s organizational level.